Normalized Direction-preserving Adam: Background and Motivation

 \subsection{L2 Weight Decay}

 L2 weight decay is a regularization technique frequently used with SGD.
 It often has a significant effect on the generalization performance of DNNs.
-Despite the simplicity and crucial role of L2 weight decay in the training process, it remains to be explained how it works in DNNs.
-A common justification for L2 weight decay is that it can be introduced by placing a Gaussian prior upon the weights, when the objective is to find the maximum a posteriori (MAP) weights \citep{blundell2015weight}.
+Despite its simplicity and crucial role in the training process, how L2 weight decay works in DNNs remains to be explained.
+A common justification is that L2 weight decay can be introduced by placing a Gaussian prior upon the weights, when the objective is to find the maximum {\em a posteriori} (MAP) weights \citep{blundell2015weight}.
 However, as discussed in Sec.~\ref{sec:adam}, the magnitudes of input weight vectors are irrelevant in terms of the overall network function, in some common scenarios, rendering the variance of the Gaussian prior meaningless.

 We propose to view L2 weight decay in neural networks as a form of weight normalization, which may better explain its effect on the generalization performance.
 Consider a neural network trained with the following loss function: